Understanding Japanese Grammar Particles

 We just saw that に (ni) can mark a destination.
 So what about へ (e) (written with the 'he' hiragana but pronounced 'e')?

-へ (e) is also a direction marker, but it's more about the journey or the direction towards a place, whereas に (ni) is more focused on the final arrival point.
+へ (e) is also a direction marker, but it's more about the journey or the direction "towards" a place, whereas に (ni) is more focused on the final arrival point.

-• 会社行きます。
+• 会社かいしゃきます。

 • Kaisha e ikimasu.